If you are interested in a place at The Green Room please read our step by step process, watch our videos and complete the Admissions Form.

 Please note, if the young person is unsuccessful at this stage an optional therapeutic report can be written to aid the young person in finding the right place for them.

 If all are in agreement we will suggest a trial day or a series of trial days so the young person can experience school and we can get a better feel for their needs.
-We will call their current schools for information on violence and flight, and associated triggers so we are better prepared.
+We may call their current schools for information on violence and flight, and associated triggers so we are better prepared, either before or after trial days.

 If this goes well we go back to the relevant council and agree to the placement and they will then (usually) put the proposal to their panel for a decision on the funding.